ajschumacher/gadsdc/20-map_reduce/README.md

 You can run cluster [streaming jobs on Amazon EMR](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/CLI_CreateStreaming.html) through the AWS console.

+More things to try implementing this way:

+ * What were the most popular hashtags?
+ * How many tweets came in each per hour?
+     * Did the stream get rate-limited?
+ * What tweets / which people were most re-tweeted?
+ * Can you induce a graph of from "conversations"?

 There is a [command line interface](http://docs.aws.amazon.com/ElasticMapReduce/latest/DeveloperGuide/emr-cli-reference.html) for [Elastic Map Reduce](https://aws.amazon.com/elasticmapreduce/) as well, but it's a bit old, and depends on Ruby 1.8.7.